f-lawe/unstorage-pinia-plugin/README.md

 ```

 ## Usage
-You can use any available [unstorage driver](https://github.com/unjs/unstorage#drivers).
+You can use any available Unstorage driver.
 Drivers can be set either globally or per store.
 Locally defined driver overrides global definition.

 Global driver:
 ```ts